2011uit1719/react-boilerplate/README.md

 ### Development

-`Now, run`  It will start yur project and open in browser
+To start yur project and open in browser , run
 ```ruby
 npm start
 ```